Ericsson/ecaudit/README.md

 ## Description

-Audit records are created locally on each Cassandra node covering all CQL requests. ecAudit is using the SLF4J logging framework which makes it possible to store and format audit logs in various ways.
+Audit records are created locally on each Cassandra node covering all CQL requests. ecAudit has a pluggable logger backend with support for SLF4J and Chronicle Queues out of the box.
+The SLF4J logging framework makes it possible to store and format audit logs in various ways.
+The binary Chronicle Queues offers the best possible performance.
 It is possible to create a whitelist of usernames/resources which will not be included in the audit log.

 ecAudit will create an audit record before the operation is performed, marked with status=ATTEMPT.